dtcomp/bashmine/README.md

 ### Cell Address Expressions

-  For conveinience, multiple address expressions may be used to apply an action to mulitiple cell ranges.
+  For conveinience, multiple address expressions may be used to apply actions to mulitiple cell ranges.
 Note: cell range expressions contain '-' between start and end.

   Example: A1-C3D C6-7M